alicia-312/minikube_dev/README.md

 You now have a basic K8s cluster, but this only contains the most basic storage (read/write from local directories), host level networking, and is a single node running all services.
 Which is not realistic in most environments like development, staging and production.
 More realistic defaults are preinstalled on your K8s cluster from your piublic cloud provider.

-2. Deploy a node.js web app.
+### Deploy a node.js web app

-a.
 Create `package.json` that will outline dependencies for your project.

 ```sh
 {